Scalar Field Dark Matter Around Charged Black Holes: Dark Matter Scalar Field

 We observe a decrease of approximately 50\% and 42\% in the accretion rate for the maximum allowed charge $q=0.9$ at $r_{\text{mb}}$ and $r_{\text{isco}}$, respectively, compared to the uncharged case.
-To gain a sense of the order of magnitude of accretion in this scenario, let's consider a Milky Way-like galaxy, which have a dark matter density $\rho_{\text{DM}} \thicksim 10^6 M_{\odot}\;\text{pc}^{-3}$ \cite{Sadeghian:2013laa}.
-Evaluating the maximum accretion rate of scalar field dark matter gives $ \dot M_{\text{SFDM}} \thicksim 10^{-8} M_{\odot} \;\text{yr}^{-1}$.
-This level of accretion is higher than that found by repulsive SIDM models, which is on the order of $\dot M_{\rm SIDM}\sim10^{-10}M_\odot~{\rm yr}^{-1}$ \cite{Feng:2021qkj,Ravanal:2023ytp}.
+To get an idea of the order of magnitude of accretion in this scenario, we considered a Milky Way-like galaxy.
+Some studies \cite{Sadeghian:2013laa,Gondolo:1999ef} suggest that the dark matter density $\rho_{\text{DM}}$ in the vicinity of these BHs could be of the order of $\rho_{\text{DM}} \thicksim 10^6 M_{\odot}\;\text{pc}^{-3}$.
+Based on this argument, we obtained an accretion rate of the order of $ \dot M_{\text{SFDM}} \thicksim 10^{-8} M_{\odot} \;\text{yr}^{-1}$ in our region of interest.
+It is important to note that this result is sensitive to $\rho_{\text{DM}}$, that is, the type of model being considered.
+However, this result is consistent with our previous research \cite{Ravanal:2023ytp}, in which we found that in the repulsive SIDM model, the accretion obtained was of the order of $\dot M_{\rm SIDM}\sim10^{-10}M_\odot~{\rm yr}^{-1}$ \cite{Feng:2021qkj,Ravanal:2023ytp}.
 This result makes sense, as the existence of repulsion between particles suggests that the number of particles falling into the BH should be lower.
 However, all these estimations are small compared to baryonic matter accretion, suggesting the possibility that gravitationally bound structures composed of DM remain present in the galaxy.
 In fact, these structures should have a critical mass that surpasses millions of solar masses to reach the Bondi-like pressure-regulated infall \cite{Gomez:2024ack}.